Tanvii-08/Uber-Ride-Analysis-Dashboard/README.md

 ## Purpose
 The Uber Insights Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare Uber’s operational performance.
 It highlights booking status breakdowns, vehicle type performance, revenue trends, cancellation reasons, and customer ratings.

-This tool is intended for use by operations managers, data analysts, and business strategists who seek to optimize ride-sharing services and improve customer experience.

 ## 3. Tech Stack
 The dashboard was built using the following tools and technologies:
 - 📊 **Power BI Desktop** – Main data visualization platform used for report creation